resolve109/study-aws-sa/aws-study-guide.md

   - Will deny actions (like EC2 termination) when requests originate from IP addresses outside specified ranges
   - Particularly useful for administrative actions that should only be performed from secure networks
   - Enforces security at the API action level rather than just network level
+### AWS CloudTrail
+- **Tracking User Actions**:
+  - Records API calls made by users, roles, or AWS services
+  - Essential for auditing changes to AWS resources like security group configurations
+  - Can identify which IAM user made specific changes to resources
+  - Provides detailed information about actions including time, parameters, and response elements
+  - More appropriate than AWS Config for determining who made configuration changes
+  - Better than GuardDuty or Inspector for historical audit trails of administrative actions
+  - Records both console actions and programmatic API calls
+  - Helps organizations meet compliance requirements by providing comprehensive activity logs

 ## Networking and Content Delivery